 What PARESTHESIA means: Paresthesia - refers to a burning or prickling sensation that is usually felt in the hands, arms, legs, or feet, but can also occur in other parts of the body.
 The sensation, which happens without warning, is usually painless and described as tingling or numbness, skin crawling, or itching.Most people have experienced temporary paresthesia - a feeling of "pins and needles" - at some time in their lives when they have sat with legs crossed for too long, or fallen asleep with an arm crooked under their head.
 It happens when sustained pressure is placed on a nerve.
 The feeling quickly goes away once the pressure is relieved.

-- Definition Peripheral Neuropathy:
+- Definition Polymyositis:

 - Definition Paraneoplastic Syndromes: